johndgiese/dotvim/README.md

 These three shorcuts will save you a lot of time, and keep your hands more comfortable when typing.
 I believe one of the main benefits of vim is that it allows you to keep your hands on the keyboard so you can type more faster.

 * F1 opens nerdtree
-* F2 opens the ctag viewer (SHIFT-F2 opens an alternate viewer)
+* F2 opens the ctag viewer
 * F3 is the mini-buffer explorer
 * F4 opens the gundo plugin
 * The new leader key is , instead of /